 Martina is member of the Aureum Saxophone Quartet with whom she recorded the CD Newsorgsky.
-The Aurem Saxophone Quartet will have their debut concerts at Wiener Konzerthaus in season 2019 and is in collaboration with Jeunesse Music and Musica Juventutis.
+The Aurem Saxophone Quartet had their debut concerts at Wiener Konzerthaus in season 2019 and is in collaboration with Jeunesse Music and Musica Juventutis.

 ( more information find below )

 EducationMartina’s passion for the saxophone started at the age of nine, when she received her first saxophone lesson at music school Wolfsberg (Austria).
 Afterwards, Martina continued

 her saxophone studies at the University of Music and Performing Arts in Vienna, studying with Oto Vhrovnik and Barbara Strack-Hanisch.
 In 2012, she graduated on the 2 diploma examinaion saxophone with distinction and continued her saxophone studies in the Netherlands with Johan van der Linden, where she earned the Bachelor degree in saxophone performance, also with distinction.
 Martina participated in masterclasses from notable saxophonists Eugene Rousseau, Otis Murphy, Vincent David, Arno Bornkamp, Claude Delangle, Daniel Gauthier, Christian Wirth, Lars Mlekusch, Jan Schulte-Bunert, Hans de Jong and Claus Olesen.

 In 2017, Martina graduated on her Konzertfach Saxophone Study in Vienna with distinction.In 2019 she graduated on her Master Saxophone IGP studies at the University of Music and Performing Arts in the Saxophone class of Barbara Strack Hanisch also with distinction.